- Tours

 Accommodation in three good hotels; travel by private coach, rail and occasionally taxi; breakfasts and five dinners with drinks; all admissions; all tips; the services of the speaker and tour manager.

 Kimpton Blythswood Square, Glasgow: overlooking Blythswood Square, currently the city’s only five-star hotel.
-Apex City Quay Hotel & Spa, Dundee: comfortable hotel and spa in a modern building in the rehabilitated docklands, walking distance to the city centre and galleries.
+The Marcliffe Hotel & Spa, Aberdeen: 3 miles from the railway station, well planted private grounds, lovely traditional styling.
 InterContinental Edinburgh: formerly The George, excellently located in George Street.
 All hotels are within walking distance of at least some of the galleries visited.
 Single rooms are doubles for sole use throughout.

 There is quite a lot of walking and standing around in galleries.
 You should be able to walk at three miles an hour for at least half an hour.